-You can use more than one option with most fields.
 For example, you can use Option 4 to copy data from another field, and then use Option 30 to pad the field.
-When you use multiple options for the same field, you must place the options in the order you want to apply them to your format.
+When using multiple options for the same field, place the options in the order you want to apply them in your format.